aaron-grau/curic/react/projects/synthesizer/README.md

 the initial state.
 + Add a `switch` statement evaluating `action.type`.
 + Return the previous `state` as the `default` case.
-+ Then add a case for each key (i.e. action type).
++ Then add a case for each action type.
   + `KEY_PRESSED` - If the `action.key` isn't already in the state (i.e. already
   playing) then return a new state with the new key appended to the previous state, else return the previous state.